 The brash and fiendishly talented American has been dividing chess fans and even players ever since he first burst onto the scene as a phenomenal internet blitz player, unafraid to adopt the tricks and trash talk common in online chess.
-Despite his early success — he became a grandmaster at 15 and scored the first of his four US Championship victories as a 16-year-old — his rise to the very top took longer.
+Despite his early success — he beat Bobby Fischer's record to become the youngest ever US grandmaster at 15 and scored the first of his five US Championship victories (2005, 2009, 2012, 2015, 2019) as a 16-year-old — his rise to the very top took longer.

 Hikaru was hampered by a lack of top-level competitive chess in America, while many felt the absence of a solid chess education to back up his tactical skills would put a ceiling on his rise.

 He went on to prove those critics wrong, most spectacularly by winning the 2011 Tata Steel Tournament in Wijk aan Zee ahead of the world Top 4 of Carlsen, Anand, Aronian and Kramnik.

 24-year-old Hikaru started that year in the Top 10 for the first time, while also being coached by none other than 13th World Chess Champion Garry Kasparov.
 He would stay in the Top 10, almost uninterrupted, for the next 7 years.